Surveying Data Collectors: Indepth Buying Guide

 Trimble TDC6

 If portability, durability and ease of use are key concerns, the Trimble TDC6 is a great option.
-This lightweight device dispenses with the usual keyboard to make it lighter and smaller than most data collectors – it weighs in at just 287g! – as well as keeping it toward the lower end of the price bracket.
+This lightweight device weighs just 287g and dispenses with the usual keyboard to make it lighter and smaller than most other data collectors in its class, as well as keeping it toward the lower end of the price bracket.
+Surveyors can utilise this GIS data collector alongside a GNSS receiver or as an onboard total station controller to suit their needs.

 But this lighter construction and lower price point doesn’t mean it’s lacking in power.
 With a 2.7GHz octa-core processor and 6GB of RAM, as well as 64GB of data storage in a handy flash drive, the TDC6 can handle complex tasks with ease.
 And with its worldwide 5G integrated connectivity, military-grade durability and 9-hour hot-swappable battery: it’s the perfect choice for more demanding job sites.